shenxudeu/shenxudeu.github.io/_posts/2015-06-14-setup-deeplearning-machine.md

 ---
 # How to setup a Deep Learning Machine

-I spent sometime past few days to setup a new OS and related software for deep learning since I got a new GPU (GTX 980).
+I spent sometime in past few days to setup a new OS and necessary softwares for deep learning since I got a new GPU (GTX 980).

-I find out it is hard to setup a system running deep learning envrionment, especially the CUDA part.
-So I write it down this time and hopefully it would remind myself next and make sense to everyone.
+I found out it is hard to setup a system running deep learning envrionment, especially the CUDA part.
+A bunch of tricks would soon be forgotten if not written down.
+So I wrote it down this time and hopefully it would serve as a reminder for myself and make sense to everyone.
+(Although I'm pretty sure by the next time I need to probe this, things change.)

 ## Install Operting System